neerajsinghjr/dsa/study-notes/T001_Python.md

 The main advantage of Celery is that our application can continue to respond to client requests.
 So the end-users don't have to wait unnecessarily.

-# Architecture;
+> Celery :: Architecture;

 Celery interacts via messages, normally broker works as a mediate between clients and workers.
 The inward working of the Celery affirms as Producer and Consumer pattern.
 Celery has the three chief elements at the high level.

-Producers - Producers are 'web nodes' that manages the web requests.
+`Producers` - Producers are 'web nodes' that manages the web requests.
 When the application is processing, tasks are assigned to the Celery means forced into the task queue.

-Consumer - Consumers are the 'worker nodes' that monitors the queue head, the workers take the tasks and perform it.
+`Consumer` - Consumers are the 'worker nodes' that monitors the queue head, the workers take the tasks and perform it.
 Workers can perform various tasks as well; hence they can also behave as producers.

-Queue - It is basically a message broker which acts as a bridge between producer and consumer.
+`Queue` - It is basically a message broker which acts as a bridge between producer and consumer.
 It essentially passes messages between web application and the Celery workers.
 Celery has wide support for RabbitMQ and Redis, also helps Zookeeper, Amazon SQS but with confined abilities.

-# Features;
+#### Features;

 - Open-source Library
 - Straight Forward Installation